OwenChen2028/dingo-bot/README.md

 - `/update <term> <definition>` - Updates the definition of a term in the current server\'s table.
 - `/delete <term>` - Deletes a term from the current server\'s table.
 - `/deleteall` - Deletes all rows from the current server\'s table.
-- `/lookup <term> <context>` - Searches for a term and explains its usage in the given context.
-Unlike the read command, lookup does not require an exact match for the term to exist in the current server's table.
-In the current implementation, lookup is the only command available to non-admin users.
+- `/lookup <term> <context>` - Searches for a term whose definition fits the provided context.

+Note: In the current implementation, `/lookup` is the only command available to non-admin users.
+It serves as the sole method through which users can access your server's table.
+Unlike the `/read` command, it doesn't require an exact match for the specified term to exist in the current server's table.

 ### Examples
 - Define gaming terms like "gg" or "strat" for your guild.